The Club (1980 film): Minor characters

 Prominent football commentators such as Fred Cook, Lou Richards, Jack Dyer, Bob Davis and reporters Scot Palmer and Ron Carter have parts in the film, as do Collingwood footballers at the time, Peter Daicos (as himself) and Rene Kink (as Tank O'Donohue).
 Collingwood's coach at the time, Tom Hafey, features as the assistant coach.
 Maggie Doyle plays Geoff Hayward's girlfriend.

 Setting

-In the script, Williamson uses the arrival of Hayward at the club as a device that gets these characters interacting as express their opinions on Hayward's poor early-season form and attitude, thus exploring several themes relevant to the culture of any sporting club.
+In the script, Williamson uses the arrival of Hayward at the club as a device that gets these characters interacting to express their opinions on Hayward's poor early-season form and attitude, thus exploring several themes relevant to the culture of any sporting club.
 The original play and the movie were created at a time when Australian football was in a state of flux, moving from a semi-professional state (where players were paid "beer" money for their services) to the modern, fully professional, franchised structure that is known today as the Australian Football League.
 This process began in the late 1970s/early 1980s.